 Local Food Focus

-Eden buys its food from, and pays farmers directly, getting them the maximum food dollar.
-Most is grown a few miles to a few hundred miles from home base.
-Wild rice, colored beans, spelt, soybeans, cabbage, apples, tart cherries, strawberries, and pastry wheat are Midwestern.
-Other North American family farm organic foods include grain and popcorn from the Western high plains and Midwest; almonds, pistachios, and brown rice are from California; flax and mustard seed are from Saskatchewan; dulse is from New Brunswick; sauerkraut cabbage from Ohio... see the Map below.
+Eden partners with local farmers and pays them directly.
+Most are within a close distance to Eden Foods' HQ.
+Colored beans, spelt, soybeans, cabbage, apples, tart cherries, strawberries, and pastry wheat are Midwestern.
+Other North American organic farm foods include grain and popcorn from the High Plains and Midwest; almonds, pistachios, chickpea, and brown rice grow in California; flax and mustard seed are from Saskatchewan; dulse from Maine; sauerkraut cabbage is from Ohio... see Map below.